 Principles and algorithms of machine learning techniques and their use in data mining; application case studies on business intelligence, software engineering, computer networking, and pattern recognition etc.; new research trends.

-- Receive balanced coverage between machine learning theory and its practical usage in data analytics
+- Receive balanced coverage of machine learning theory and its practical usage in data analytics

 - Gain skills in developing real-world data mining packages using Python

 |Paper title||Machine Learning and Data Mining|